 Abstain from appearing flashy or keeping loads of cash

-It’s not rare to encounter petty thefts in the best of places.
+It’s not rare to encounter thefts in the best of places.
 Be prepared to handle the worst-case scenario in which you’ll have to give up everything that’s on you.

-Trust me, if all you have is credit cards that can be locked in a minute, there’s not too much to worry about.
+If all you have is credit cards that can be locked in a minute, there’s not too much to worry about.

 Don’t drift off into dark alleys or dingy corners